Disposable Email Checker

 Authenticated

-Calling the same endpoint with a Dregs account (a Bearer token with a secret key) accepts more fields in the payload and returns a more detailed response, including an overall Authenticity score and any observations Dregs made about the profile data.
+Calling the same endpoint with a Dregs account (a Bearer token with a secret key) accepts more fields in the payload and returns a more detailed response, including an overall Authenticity score (an integer from 0 to 100, directly comparable to the Authenticity scores in your dashboard) and any observations Dregs made about the profile data.

 -H "Authorization: Bearer $DREGS_SECRET_KEY" \